 All curriculum units are designed to be completed in 30 days or less.
 If you do not complete the unit within 30 days, you must pay a $5 renewal fee for an additional 30 days.
 This can be done online or over the phone by calling our help desk at 801-610-8185.
 Units can be renewed at any time if the proper fees have been paid.
 Students will need to start a unit over completely if the unit is over one year old.

 Students may earn a free unit by completing* one unit within 30 calendar days or less from the day of initial purchase (the ONLY exception being over Christmas Break).
-To redeem a free unit, students must contact their school’s Digital Curriculum Coordinator or call our help desk at 801-610-8185.
-Free curriculum units can only be redeemed within 60 days after finishing the previous unit.
+To redeem a free unit, students must contact their school’s Digital Curriculum Coordinator or email our help desk at [email protected] Free curriculum units can only be redeemed within 60 days after finishing the previous unit.
 Typically a coupon code worth $5 is given to the student to redeem their free course.
 This code expires in 60 days from the day it is given.
-Once the code has expired, the student will no longer be able to redeem it and will need to pay $5 to purchase a new unit. *Curriculum units are deemed “complete” when all work is finished and the student has received a 70% or higher on assignments and passed the final proctored exam at 65% or higher. *The incentive program is not retroactive.
+Once the code has expired, the student will no longer be able to redeem it and will need to pay $5 to purchase a new unit. *Curriculum units are deemed “complete” when all work is finished and the student has received a 70% or higher on assignments and passed the final proctored exam at 65% or higher.
+The program is not retroactive.
 Units purchased are NON-REFUNDABLE.

 Each unit in a physical education course takes a minimum of 10 hours/ 1 week to complete.
 Students must be enrolled in the unit for at least 1 week before being able to submit their fitness log.
 Fitness logs must be completed during the time they are enrolled and cannot overlap with another unit’s log including in a different course.